-The Council are committed to the highest standards of customer engagement in all our repair and maintenance programmes and, as well as the specific steps set out in the following paragraphs, the Council will ensure that it contacts, engages and communicates with owners at every stage.
+We are committed to the highest standards of customer engagement in all our repair and maintenance programmes and, as well as the specific steps set out in the following paragraphs, we will ensure that we contact, engage and communicate with owners at every stage.

-The Council will make all our communication, by letter, by telephone, by email and by personal contact with staff, clear and unambiguous about every aspect of each contract and give owners every opportunity to ask questions and receive clear answers.
+We will make all our communication, by letter, by telephone, by email and by personal contact with our staff, clear and unambiguous about every aspect of each contract and give owners every opportunity to ask questions and receive clear answers.